Founder & President

 Imam Mohamad Bashar Arafat was born and raised in Damascus, Syria.
-He attended Damascus University and graduated with a degree in Islamic Studies and Arabic Language in 1987 and a degree in Islamic Law in 1988.
-From 1975 to 1989 under the guidance and mentorship of the late Grand Mufti of Syria, Sheikh Ahmad Kuftaro, he studied Qur'anic interpretation, wisdom of the "Shari'ah" and the Islamic spiritual teachings.
-From 1989 to 1997, he accompanied the Grand Mufti during most of his international programs and conferences.
+He received a degree in Islamic Studies, Arabic Language, Islamic Law from Damascus University.
+Under the guidance and mentorship of the late Grand Mufti of Syria, Sheikh Ahmad Kuftaro, he studied Qur’anic interpretation, wisdom of the “Shari’ah” and the Islamic spiritual teachings for 15 years.
+He accompanied the Grand Mufti during most of his international programs and conferences from 1989-97.

-He served as Imam in Damascus from 1981 to 1989 and was then invited to the United States to lecture in various Islamic Centers.
-He was Imam of the Islamic Society of Baltimore, Maryland from 1989 to 1993, founded An-Nur Institute for Islamic Studies and Arabic Language in Baltimore in 1993, co-founded An-Nur Mosque in Carney, Maryland and was the Imam from 1995 to 1997.
-Currently he is President of the Islamic Affairs Council of Maryland, based in Baltimore.
+He served as Imam in Damascus from 1981-89 and was then invited to the U.S. to lecture in various Islamic Centers.
+He was Imam of the Islamic Society of Baltimore from 1989-93, founded An-Nur Institute for Islamic Studies and Arabic Language in Baltimore in 1993, cofounded An-Nur Mosque in Carney and was the Imam from 1995-97.
+Currently he is President of the Islamic Affairs Council of Maryland.

 He served as Campus Imam at John Hopkins University from 1993 to October 2003, Adjunct Chaplain at John Hopkins Hospital from 2000 to October 2003, and Muslim Chaplain for Baltimore City Police Department from 1998 to 2006.

-Since moving to Baltimore in 1989, he has been heavily involved with interfaith work, both nationally and internationally, promoting better understanding between Muslims and other Faith Traditions.
+Since moving to Baltimore in 1989, he has been heavily involved with interfaith work, both nationally and internationally, promoting better understanding between Muslims and people of other faith traditions.